 Foam It!
 Cause a Chemical Reaction

-This experiment uses a yeast solution, liquid detergent such as Dawn, and hydrogen peroxide to produce an exciting reaction like no other!
-The result will send a stream of foam shooting up out of a bottle and, after a minute or so, begin turns into a moving stream that resembles toothpaste being squeezed from a tube.
+This experiment uses a yeast solution, liquid detergent, and hydrogen peroxide to produce an exciting reaction like no other!
+The result will send a stream of foam shooting up out of a bottle and, after a minute or so, begin turning into a moving stream that resembles toothpaste being squeezed from a tube.
 You may not want to use this foam to brush your teeth, but you'll certainly “foam up” your child's imagination and love of science!

 What You Need: